pksilen/vitja-service/README.md

 - test error cases
 - remove extra deletes from deleteXXX funcs
 - remove create unique index for oneToMany table
-- MongoDb: implement getEntityById/GetEntityWhere to use transaction and "for update" when postHook
 - updateEntititesByFilters: change version to integer (-1 means all) and lastmodifiedtimestamp

 - Split to multiple microservices